How To Increase Serotonin “the happy hormone” for better sex drive

 Serotonin is responsible for the influence over our mood, memory, energy, cravings, pain sensation, sleep habits, appetite, digestion and body temperature regulation.

-The good news is many studies have shown that there are natural methods to enhancing serotonin levels for example like exercise may be just as effective as traditional drug therapies.
+The good news is many studies have shown that there are natural methods to enhancing serotonin levels for example exercise has been proven to be as effective traditional drug therapies.

 Chronic stress is one of the main causes of serotonin depletion.
 This is why I cant stress enough the importance of keeping cortisol levels down which seems like a harder enough challenge in today’s hectic society.
 It’s believed that low serotonin levels are responsible for the current epidemic of depression.